Tampa Car Accident Lawyer

 If any of these parties has used low-quality parts to save money, failed to issue recalls where appropriate, or were otherwise negligent in the building and repairing of various motor vehicles, they can be held accountable both with the insurance company and in court.

-Everything You Need to Know about Settling with the Insurance Company
+Settling a Car Accident Claim with the Insurance Company

-Unfortunately, dealing with the insurance company is a necessary evil after you’ve been involved in a car accident.
+Unfortunately, dealing with the insurance company is a necessary evil after you’ve been involved in a car accident in Tampa.
 You’ll first need to file a claim with your own insurance provider and then with the liable party’s insurer.

 Based on your PIP coverage, your own insurance company will be required to pay for a portion of your lost income and medical expenses.
 Once these policy limits have been met, a claim against the liable party will be sought to recover those damages that were not covered by your own insurance.